mehulagg/gitlab/doc/user/group/epics/epic_boards.md

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/5079) in GitLab 14.0.

-TODO: Add this to permissions.md:
 Prerequisites:
-- A minimum of [Reporter](../../permissions.md) access to a group in GitLab.
+- A minimum of [Reporter](../../permissions.md#group-members-permissions) access to a group in GitLab.

 To delete the active epic board: